 Any adverse condition should be brought to the attention of your dealer or qualified service technician as soon as possible for the proper service advice.
-The owner maintenance service checks are generally not covered by warranties so you may be charged for labor, parts or lubricants used.
+The owner maintenance service checks are generally not covered by warranties so you may be charged for labor, parts or fluids used.

-Maximum oil change interval As indicated by the instrument cluster message center (can be up to one year or 10,000 miles [16,000 km]) Engine and motor/electronics coolant change interval 6 years or 100,000 miles (160,000 km) - change engine and motor/electronics coolant (whichever comes first) After initial change - change engine and motor/electronics coolant every 3 years or 50,000 miles (80,000 km)
+Engine of il/coolant change intervals

+Engine oil As indicated by the message center (can be

+up to one year or 10,000 miles [16,000 km])

+Engine coolant and 6 years or 100,000 miles (160,000 km)

+motor/electronics (whichever comes first)

+coolant, initial change

+Engine coolant and Every 3 years or 50,000 miles (80,000 km)

+motor/electronics

+coolant, after initial

+change